When can a struct’s memberwise initializer be used?

 So, to sum up, we can use a struct’s memberwise initializer when:

-- All of its members are either visible, or have a default value.
+- All of its members are either visible, computed, or wrapped by a wrapper that provides a default value (such as SwiftUI’s

 All other cases require us to manually implement an initializer, at least for now.